 Signs You are Enabling A Person to Be An Addict

-This is a question many of us ask when dealing with a loved one who is addicted to drugs or alcohol.
-There is a fine line between helping an addict and enabling them.
-We cannot stress enough how important it is to the well-being of the individual involved, that you do not facilitate their addiction or continue to clean up the messes that they make due to an addiction.
-Getting the addicted person into the best drug rehab is an important decision and we can help you find the best drug treatment program in your area today.
-Just give us a call today.
+We cannot stress enough how important it is to the well-being of the individual involved that you do not facilitate their addiction or continue to clean up the messes that they make due to an addiction.
+Getting the addicted person into the best drug rehab is an important decision, and we can help you find them best drug treatment program in their area today.

 1-800-513-5423

-Substance abuse can become a serious problem for many people.
-NIDA ( National Institute on Drug Abuse) estimates as of 2012 that almost 24 million people in the United States needed to seek treatment for addiction.
+Enabling is when someone helps a loved one avoid negative consequences brought on by addiction, helping them to avoid responsibility for their actions.
+Enabling can make it easier for the person to continue their behavior, such as substance use or other harmful behaviors, and can prevent them from addressing the consequences.Substance abuse can become a serious problem for many people.
+NIDA ( National Institute on Drug Abuse) estimates as of 2012 that, almost 24 million people in the United States needed to seek treatment for addiction.
 Out of almost 24 million people, only about 2.5 million actually seek treatment, leaving almost 20 million people who are in denial about their addictions.

-With the staggering addiction epidemic, these numbers suggest that there is a serious problem that has gone unhandled to the point of it being out of control.
+With the staggering addiction epidemic, these numbers suggest that there is a serious problem that has gone unhandled to the point of being out of control.
 Many people with addictions are in denial about their addictions.
 Denial is a complex issue, but for many, if they do not see the consequences of their actions, then there is no reason to change.
-The common factor that encompasses the denial process is the addict has one or more enablers that bail them out of any problems that arise, due to knowing or not knowing about their addictions.
+The common factor that encompasses the denial process is the addict has one or more enablers that bail them out of any problems that arise due to knowing or not knowing about their addictions.

-Enabling an addict can be extremely dangerous, for the addict and the enabler.
+Enabling an addict can be extremely dangerous for the addict and the enabler.
 For example, if you make someone’s bed every day and don’t ever teach the young child to make their own bed, they will never learn that the bed needs to be made up every day.
 It is the same for addiction enabling.
 If the addict does not see the consequences of their own addiction problems, then they do not see there is a problem.
 If they feel that everything is great and there is no problem, then why would they want to make a change?
 This can have long-lasting mental, physical, and emotional damage to both parties involved.

 Signs of Enabling